-Messaging APIs are usually offered by a third-party provider with access to global carrier networks to facilitate traditional SMS / MMS messaging in addition to more modern Chat APIs.
+APIs for messaging are usually offered by a third-party provider with access to global carrier networks to facilitate traditional SMS / MMS messaging in addition to more modern Chat APIs.
 By using a Messaging API, there is no need to develop a backend system for these and other common messaging channels, as the entire necessary infrastructure is ready to use per the PaaS cloud model.

-Messaging API Use Cases
+Messaging Sending API Use Cases

 One very popular use case of a Messaging API is to provide bulk SMS text messaging services for marketing purposes, such as sending promotional offers straight to customers' mobile phones.
 Another use might be to send SMS notifications such as tracking updates from a delivery or courier service.
 The main benefit of SMS notifications over web-based notifications is that SMS is supported on all SIM-enabled devices (e.g. phones, tablets, and IoT hardware with GSM).

-In purely technical terms, "Messaging API" may also refer to the Messaging API Specification by W3C which outlines how to send, access, and manage SMS / MMS messages on a client device.
+In purely technical terms, a "Messaging API" may also refer to the Messaging API Specification by W3C which outlines how to send, access, and manage SMS / MMS messages on a client device.